 Johannes, with the Johannes Luebbers Dectet, from his award-winning debut album Make Some Noise.

-Despite being raised on a solid diet of musicals, my children have developed their own taste in music.
+Despite being raised on a solid diet of musicals, my children have developed their own taste in music, and have both now grown up enough to teach their parents a thing or two.

-As a freelance composer, arranger, pianist and Australia Council Music Board member, it seems he has a finger in every musical pie.
-He is head of the Perth Jazz Society, a founder of the Listen/Hear Collective, a new record label promoting new music, and he composes and conducts for two of his own bands, the JLD – Johannes Luebbers Dectet – and a new septet, yet to be named, which debuted at the Art Gallery of Western Australia last month.
+As a freelance composer, arranger, pianist and a former Australia Council Music Board member, it seems he has always had a finger in every musical pie.
+In Perth, he was formerly head of the Perth Jazz Society, and a founder of the Listen/Hear Collective, a new record label promoting new music.
+He also composed and conducted for two of his own bands, the JLD – Johannes Luebbers Dectet – and a new septet, yet to be named, which debuted at the Art Gallery of Western Australia last year.

 In the past few years, he has also produced his second album of compositions, The Exquisite Corpse of Beethoven, for which he was awarded of the ‘Young Australian Jazz Artist of the Year’ (Australian Jazz ‘Bell’ Awards) in May 2011 and the 2011 ‘Jazz Work of the Year’ (APRA/AMC Art Music Awards).

-The choir sings Evensong at Trinity Chapel every Sunday, as well as performing in numerous other concerts and recitals.
-Even if you are not religious, this is well worth attending.
-It also performs regularly in concerts around Melbourne and interstate, including the St Matthew Passion at Easter at the Melbourne Recital Centre, and also Celestial Vivaldi in September 2011 with the Australian Brandenburg Orchestra, also at the Melbourne Recital Centre.
-Last year, Greta toured Germany, Russia and the Eastern bloc with the choir, performing in some of Europe’s most famous churches.
+While at university, she also spent two years as a member of Trinity College Choir at Melbourne University, singing evensong every Sunday at Trinity Chapel, as well as performing in numerous other concerts and recitals.
+Highlights were singing St Matthew Passion at Easter at the Melbourne Recital Centre, and also Celestial Vivaldi in September 2011 with the Australian Brandenburg Orchestra, and touring Germany, Russia and the Eastern bloc, performing in some of Europe’s most famous churches.

 In 2011, Greta was also an opera scholar with Opera Scholars Australia.
 The Scholars program is run by Australian Music Events, which produces in the popular Opera in the Market and Opera in the Alps.